TonyPhipps/tech-notes/3dprinting_fdm.md

 Print this and adjust settings
  - https://www.printables.com/model/105989-fast-stringing-retraction-tests/

-### Retraction Distance
+### Retraction Distance / Length
 - PETG - Direct Drive: 2 - 4mm
 - PETG - Bowden: 5-7mm.
-Start at 5, go up in 1mm increments until stringing is gone.
-- It's too high if gaps form (due to under-extrusion).
+Print a retraction tower at 5, 6, and 7.
+If you like, go down to .5 increments to find the best length/distance.
 - It's too low if stringing occurs.
 - If you get blobs, but minimal stringing, move on to Retraction Speed.
 - DO NOT exceed the overall length of the nozzle (from the tip to the big opening the filament enters at) or you may cause jams